Search

 What constitutes a fair increase in the interest rate following a default can prove contentious, particularly as numerous businesses have seen their revenues decrease dramatically due to the pandemic.

 Many could find themselves facing increased interest rates after struggling to meet their debts during the pandemic.
-Our dispute resolution lawyers can assist both creditors and debtors who face a dispute about default interest rates or other forms of penalty.
+Our dispute resolution solicitors can assist both creditors and debtors who face a dispute about default interest rates or other forms of penalty.

 About this article